SteveGoodenough/AoC-2020/README.md

 Part two means a rethink of part one's solution as it's way too slow and memory hungry

 Got a better solution, keeping a dictionary of a number and the last time it was last used.
 However with 30,000,000 iterations it takes 7.5secs to do a run.
 But I got the answer so that's a star.

+# day 16

+Parsing was a pita.
+Started with parsing into rules, but then what part one needed changed my approach...

+Part one, dictionary of numbers and rules they apply too (guessing they may be needed for part 2), then count values not found in the dictionary.